sschepis/physics-papers/README.md

 A repository of my main works on physics.
 Discusses Observational Equivalence, thermodynamics, observation, entropy, life, consciousness, and other physics topics

+## The Circuit of Observation

+I present a mathematical framework for modeling the active role of observers in perception and interaction across systems.
+The “circuit of observation” represents the flow of potential energy and information between an observer and its environment.

 ## The Quantum Chinese Room

 I reframe the Chinese Room thought experiment to show that the Chinese Room actually shows that sentience is a property of systems with certain types of restricted information flow, and that the Chinese Room room is actually a structure which maintains a state of long-term superposition relative to its environment due to how its communication with its environment is structured.